lightscapevr/website/markdown/viewing.md

 The tool to temporarily cut your model.

 * Move the controller to the point at which you want to draw the section plane.
 Click with the **trigger** to set the position of the plane, then move the controller to choose the axis perpendicular to the section plane.
 Click a second time to set the orientation of the plane.
-* To remove a section plane, hold in the **⋮ menu button** and choose the **Delete section plane** tool.
+* To remove a section plane, hold in the **⋮ tools button** and choose the **Delete section plane** tool.
 This tool is only visible if you have already created a section plane.
 * You can also use the **eraser**, the **move** and the **rotate** tools on the section plane.
 * You can only create one section plane at a time.